RenWro/42Berlin_Born2BeRoot/README.md

 <h1>Shortcuts for evaluation</h1>

+<h3>Check that the ssh key in use</h3>

+    sudo service ssh status

+<h3>Check that you are using the Debian or Centos operating system.</h3>

+    uname -v o uname --kernel-version

 <h3>Check if sudo is installed</h3>
 To check if sudo have been installed correctly we must switch to root user and then use the command

     sudo -V

+or to check the version

+    which sudo

 <h3>Create new user via sudo adduser</h3>